joelhelbling/cuke_writer/README.md

 now.
 Or it could be run manually whenever you darn well please.
 So we're leaving the "when" and "how" details in your hands.

+It also won't generate the step definitions you'll need to run your generated features.
+You'll want to write those yourself since they're so important!

 What It _Will_ Do Soon
 --------------------